-- 2.1 The Civil Aviation Rules (CAR), organised into Parts covering specific aviation activities, are published under the authority of the Civil Aviation Act (1990) and apply to all aircraft in or over New Zealand territory.
-Key Civil Aviation Rules relating to the airworthiness of gliders are: - (a) Part 12 Accidents, incidents, and statistics - (b) Part 19 Transition rules - (c) Part 21 Certification of products and parts - (d) Part 26 Additional airworthiness requirements - (e) Part 39 Airworthiness directives - (f) Part 43 General maintenance rules - (g) Part 47 Aircraft registration and marking - (h) Part 91 General operating and flight rules - (i) Part 103 Microlight Aircraft Operating Rules - (i) Part 104 Gliders Operating Rules - (k) Part 149 Aviation recreation organisations certification - 2.2 From time to time the various CAR rules are amended and new rules are promulgated as necessary.
+- 2.1 The Civil Aviation Rules (CAR), organised into Parts covering specific aviation activities, are published under the authority of the Civil Aviation Act and apply to all aircraft in or over New Zealand territory.
+Key Civil Aviation Rules relating to the airworthiness of gliders are: - (a) Part 12 Accidents, incidents, and statistics - (b) Part 21 Certification of products and parts - (c) Part 26 Additional airworthiness requirements - (d) Part 39 Airworthiness directives - (e) Part 43 General maintenance rules - (f) Part 47 Aircraft registration and marking - (g) Part 91 General operating and flight rules - (h) Part 103 Microlight Aircraft Operating Rules - (i) Part 104 Gliders Operating Rules - (j) Part 149 Aviation recreation organisations certification - 2.2 From time to time the various CAR rules are amended and new rules are promulgated as necessary.
 Affiliates are required to have access to the appropriate up-to-date CARs and to ensure that affiliate members are conversant with them, particularly Parts 43, 91 and 104.
 GNZ engineers must also have access to the relevant rules.
 All CAA rules are available free on the CAA web site at www.caa.govt.nz

 Part 43 prescribes the requirements for the maintenance and release to service after maintenance of aircraft, and components to be fitted to aircraft, that are required by Part 91 to have an airworthiness certificate issued under Part 21.
-[Microlight aircraft are not required to have a Part 21 airworthiness certificate or a Part 91 annual review of airworthiness, as their airworthiness and maintenance requirements are prescribed in Part 103 instead of Part 43.]
+[Microlight aircraft are not required to have a Part 21 airworthiness certificate or a Part 91 review of airworthiness, as their airworthiness and maintenance requirements are prescribed in Part 103 instead of Part 43.]